Team217/FRC-217-Libraries/README.md

 - `motion.MotionController`
   - applies PID and motion profiling to control motion
 - `ctre.WPI_TalonSRX`
-  - adds extra functions to the TalonSRX motor controller
+  - adds extra functions to the CTRE TalonSRX motor controller
 - `ctre.WPI_TalonFX`
-  - adds extra functions to the TalonFX motor controller
+  - adds extra functions to the CTRE TalonFX motor controller
 - `ctre.PigeonIMU`
-  - adds extra functions to the PigeonIMU
+  - adds extra functions to the CTRE PigeonIMU
 - `ctre.JohnsonPLGEncoder`
-  - manages pulses of the Johnson Electric PLG Hall Sensors as a relative encoder
+  - manages pulses of the Johnson Electric PLG Hall Effect Sensors as a relative encoder
 - `rev.CANSparkMax`
-  - adds extra functions to the SparkMax motor controller
+  - adds extra functions to the REV SparkMax motor controller
 - `wpi.AnalogGyro`
   - adds extra functions to the Analog Gyro